cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

   * `requested`: type of the requested block, e.g. `@switch`.
   * `name`: name of the block to use as part of the status information.
   * `out variable`: variable to receive the block
   * `required`: if `true`, the function will wait until a block of given type is linked to the processor.
-If false, the function doesn't wait.
+If `false`, the function doesn't wait.

 Example of a call to this function: